Human Rights in Criminal Justice

-There are a number of other rights given by Article 6 of the ECHR, mainly concerned with making sure that a defendant can adequately defend him or herself, or seek the legal counsel to ensure a competent defence.
+There are a number of other rights given by Article 6 of the ECHR and Human Rights in Criminal Justice, mainly concerned with making sure that a defendant can adequately defend him or herself, or seek legal counsel to ensure a competent defence.

 The defendant also has the right to fully understand the charges brought against him or her.
 This requires the defendant to be fully informed of the crime that he or she is accused of and why he or she has been charged for it, in a manner that he or she can easily understand.

 The right to a fair trial also makes allowances for defendants who may not be fluent in English.
 If the defendant needs assistance to understand the language being used, an interpreter will be provided, at no cost to the defendant.

 Human Rights in Criminal Justice – The defendant’s rights also extend to sentencing.
 If a defendant is found guilty on any count, the sentence that he or she receives will take into account the defendant’s history and the circumstances of the crimes, not just the crime itself.

 Depending on these other factors, this could work in the defendant’s favour – after all, a defendant’s law-abiding history will make the judge more likely to show mercy in sentencing.
 By the same token, a defendant convicted of grievous bodily harm is more likely to receive a short sentence if he or she was acting in self-defence, compared to a deliberate aggressor.